 Dr. Evie Vergauwe leads the Working Memory, Cognition, and Development Laboratory at the University of Geneva.
 They research the relationship between attention and working memory with a particular focus on working memory maintenance mechanisms.
 Our collaborations are aimed at understanding working memory performance during multitasking situations.

-Dr. Hebert is an Assistant Professor of Occupational Therapy at Seton Hall University.
+Dr. Hebert is an Assistant Professor of Occupational Therapy at the University of South Dakota.
 She investigates the relationship between emotion and cognition in activities of daily life.
 Our collaborations primarily focus on the relationship between emotional control and general cognitive mechanisms such as working memory and attention.